sikoried/sequence-learning/Readme.md

 - **June 17: Sequence Kernels and Embeddings for Instance Classification**

 	In many cases, classifying a sequence into a discrete class does not quite work with recurrent networks.
-	We'll learn about sequence kernels and embeddings that map sequences into a single observation of a continuous space, that can then be used by conventional classifiers.**
+	We'll learn about sequence kernels and embeddings that map sequences into a single observation of a continuous space, which can then be used by conventional classifiers.

-- **June 24: How to Review a Paper, Deep Learning: Practical Considerations.** (slides: [toolkits](09/toolkits/slides/), [practical considerations](09/toolkits/practical-considerations/), [deployment](09/toolkits/deployment/), [exercise](09/toolkits/))

-	Papers due!
+- **June 24: Papers due!
+Software Architecture for ML**

-	We'll talk about how to review a (scientific) paper, and compare different deep learning toolkits and their requirements or potential to get a grip on what's necessary to apply them to a new problem.
+	We'll go through the process of reviewing and presenting a (scientific) paper.
+	We'll then look at architectural challenges when training and deploying machine learning models.

-- **July 1: tbd**
+- **July 1: Reviews due!
+Project Feedback and Presentation Check-In**

-	Reviews due.
+	No class; teams will meet individually with instructor to get feedback on their paper and discuss the outline of their presentations.
+	Plan for 10-15 minutes total, and bring a rough outline of your presentation.
+	Book your time slot: _(link to follow...)_

-- **July 8 _(tentative date)_**
+- **July 8**
-	Present your work.
+	Present your work!

 _Subscribe to [https://github.com/sikoried/sequence-learning/](https://github.com/sikoried/sequence-learning/) repository to follow updates._